mscwilson/tracker_estate/tracker_details/node.md

 Good docs (clear page titles, easy to use) | no
 Basic demo app that just sends events | no Instrumentation apps ("realistic") | no
-Release notes on Github |
+Release notes on Github | n

 # TESTS AND CI
 Automated unit tests | yes